Make-School-Courses/DS-1.1-Data-Analysis/Lessons/HypothesisTesting.md

 ### Topics
 - What is null hypothesis and why it is important?
 - Null hypothesis  by example
-  - Real life examples
+  - Real life examples, rain dance
-  - Industrial examples
+  - Industrial examples, A/B testing
 - Procedures to calculate z-score in order to accept or reject null hypothesis

 ### Learning Objectives (Competencies)